pricehatfield/finaggle/README.md

    - No standardization is performed, which may lead to inconsistent categorization

 4. **Source Tracking**:
-   - The `source_file` column helps track where transactions originated
+   - The `Account` column helps track where transactions originated
-   - However, it may not be clear which specific account or card the transaction came from
+   - Format: "Matched - {source_file}" or "Unreconciled - {source_file}"

 5. **Match Type Limitation**:
-   - Primary matching uses post date and amount (`post_date_amount` match type)
+   - Primary matching uses post date and amount
-   - Secondary matching uses transaction date and amount (`transaction_date_amount` match type)
+   - Secondary matching uses transaction date and amount
    - No support for description-based matching or fuzzy matching

 ## Development